chroma-core/chroma/docs/docs.trychroma.com/pages/getting-started.md

 {% /tabs %}

 Chroma is an AI-native open-source vector database.
 It comes with everything you need to get started built in, and runs on your machine.
-A [hosted version](https://airtable.com/shrOAiDUtS2ILy5vZ) is coming soon!
+A [hosted version](https://airtable.com/shrOAiDUtS2ILy5vZ) is in early access!

 ### 1. Install